 - On most courts, we won’t be playing with boundaries.
 Beach dodgeball will use boundaries.

-- We won’t be playing with a referee or using advantage to keep track of ball distribution on the court.
+- We won’t be playing with a referee, though teams will still need to keep track of advantage occasionally to keep the gameplay from stalling.

 - To start the game, someone still calls out “3, 2, 1 dodgeball!”
 In full WDBF rules, the referee calls the start of the game.

 - Games will continue to be 50 minutes long.
 In full WDBF rules, games have two 20-minute halves.